ck-zhang/px/docs/reference/commands.md

 ### `px test`

-* Same consistency semantics as `px run`.
+* Same consistency semantics as `px run` (TTY dev may auto-sync; `CI=1`/`--frozen` fails on drift).
 Prefers CAS-native execution and falls back to a materialized env when needed.
 Prefers project-provided runners like `tests/runtests.py` (or `runtests.py`) and otherwise runs `pytest` inside the project env (auto-installs pytest into the tool store when missing).
 * `pytest` runs with `PYTHONNOUSERSITE=1` to avoid importing user-site packages/plugins (keeps results deterministic and prevents surprise plugin breakage).
 * **Exit code**: matches the test runner; outside CI/`--frozen`, “no tests collected” is treated as success (exit 0).
 * Supports `--sandbox` with the same sandbox definition/resolution rules as `px run`; working tree is bind-mounted for live code.